matthansen0/speedtest-PIonPY/README.md

 Here are the next steps for the SpeedTest-PiOnPy project to enhance its functionality and user experience:

-- [ ] **Community Review on Arm Optimiztion**: Having run these tests multiple ways, I assume there are significant optimziations that could be made to the Arm benchmark.
+- [ ] **Community Review on Arm Optimization**: Having run these tests multiple ways, I assume there are significant optimizations that could be made to the Arm benchmark.
 - [ ] **Optimize Algorithm Efficiency**: Further refine the mathematical algorithms to improve calculation speed without sacrificing accuracy.
 - [ ] **Enhance User Interface**: Develop a more interactive and user-friendly interface for the benchmarking tools.